MatrixRequirements/matrix-ui-plugin-boilerplate-24/README.md

 * Run this command to build the package `npm run build`.
 This will compile and package the ts code to a `UIPluginBoilerplate.js` and `UIPluginBoilerplate.js.map` in the `./dist` directory.

+## Test the local build
+This project contains a test proxy that can load your plugin in a running instance.
+To do this it will modify the main page of the Matrix instance to include your script file and then server the script file from your local disk.
+Everything else will be fetched from your remote Matrix instance.

+Setup:

+* Copy Proxy.env.template to Proxy.env and set your instance name
+* cd into dev-proxy and `npm install` to get all dependencies
+* Make sure the plugin has been built
+* Close Chrome (if running)
+* In this directory, run `npm run proxy` to launch the proxy.

+This should open a new Chrome and if you inspect the main page you should see `<script src="/mypluginscript.js"></script>` at the end of the page.
+This URL will load the local `dist/Main.js` script and will always be up to date with your local build.